isontheline/pro.webssh.net/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+# Bug description
-_A clear and concise description of what the bug is.
-Be warned : We will refuse reports with no or little informations_
+_Put here a clear and concise description of what the bug is_

-**Informations**
- - Device : [e.g. iPhone 6]
- - OS : [e.g. iOS 8.1]
- - WebSSH Pro version : [e.g. 13.16]

-**Screenshots**
+# Screenshots
-_If applicable, add screenshots to help explain your problem._
+_If applicable, add screenshots to help explain your problem_

-**To Reproduce**
-Steps to reproduce the behavior:
+# Steps to reproduce
-1. Go to '...'
+1.
-2. Touch on '....'
+2.
-3. Swipe down to '....'
+3.
-4. See error
+4. Error is thrown